Azure IoT C SDK Port¶

 Note: Please remember that

-and environment variables for other required ports should be set toy
+PORTS_AZURE_SDKand environment variables for other required ports should be set toyin the specific building script in_projectsdirectory or using an environment variable.

-Running tests#
+Running tests¶

-tests please set LONG_TEST=y
+To build azure_sdk tests please set LONG_TEST=y environment variable before calling build.sh.

-In the result, unit tests for the c-utility
+In the result, unit tests for the c-utility component should be placed in the /bin directory.

-.
+The tests have ut_exe suffix, for example: connectionstringparser_ut_exe.
 You run it as follows:

 /bin/connectionstringparser_ut_exe

-Known bugs#
+Known bugs¶

 None